26/11/2017 by socialistfight

 Another incident confirmed the changed character of the group.
 Soon after GD resigned from the RIL and before he joined the WIL, in late 1992, he was sacked from his bus driver’s job in Willesden with the support of the Local TGWU rep and the Company Convenor of Metroline’s 6 garages for opposing too effectively the 20% wage cut and 20% increase in hours London Transport was imposing at the time.
 GD had organised a meeting in a local pub in his defence to which Tony and Alex came.
 After the meeting a fight broke out in the street between a Black man and an Irish man.
-The fight spilled onto the street, the traffic stopped, and a crowd gathered.
+The fight spilled onto the road, the traffic stopped, and a crowd gathered.
 The Irishman was winning the battle and then the Black man drew a knife.
 “Cut him, cut him, cut him” shouted Alex in great excitement.

 Fortunately, most were far more cultured than Alex and the mainly Black onlookers moved in to separate the pugilists now that a bit of entertainment had turned deadly and a fatality threatened which could destroy both lives.
 We had no idea what the fight was about but when a Black man fought a white man Alex was prepared to see justice in a seriously injured or dead white man, such was his cultural backwardness.
 He says he knew then he had made the right decision to leave and the current scandal involving the RIL and MfJ reinforces that judgement.